 The data required must consist of the address of the property together with details of measures installed and other supporting information such as property type, number of bedrooms, heating fuel and installation date.
-The recording of this data in the database will allow a quick and easy way for the Utility Regulator and the Programme Administrator to verify what sustainable energy solutions have been installed in individual dwellings.
+The recording of this data in the database will allow a quick and easy way for the Programme Administrator to verify what sustainable energy solutions have been installed in individual dwellings and where they have been installed.